forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/config.md

 ## `database`

-This section contains all the different configuration related to the PostgreSQL database where BDJuno will write the data.
+This section contains all the different configurations related to the PostgreSQL database where BDJuno will write the data.

 | Attribute | Type | Description | Example |